Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Introduction

-\paragraph{Convergence Speed of Sinkhorn Algorithm.}
+\paragraph{Convergence Speed of Sinkhorn Algorithm}

 In \cite{FranklinLorenz-Scaling-1989} the convergence rate of the Sinkhorn algorithm is studied for positive kernel matrices, yielding a global linear convergence rate of the marginals in terms of Hilbert's projective metric.
-However, applied to entropy regularized optimal transport, the contraction factor tends to one exponentially, as the regularization approaches zero, leading to a weak and rather impractical bound.
+However, applied to entropy regularized optimal transport, the contraction factor tends to one exponentially, as the regularization approaches zero.
+Thus, running the algorithm with this particular measure of convergence is often not practically feasible.
 In \cite{Knight-SinkhornKnopp} the local convergence rate of the Sinkhorn algorithm near the solution is examined, based on a linearization of the iterations.
 This bound is tighter and more accurately describes the behaviour of the algorithm close to convergence.
 But these estimates do not apply when one starts far from the optimal solution, which is the usual case for small regularization parameters.
-In \cite{YuilleInvisibleHand1994} a qualitative comparison is made between the Sinkhorn algorithm and the auction algorithm.
+In \cite{YuilleInvisibleHand1994} a comparison is made between the Sinkhorn algorithm and the auction algorithm.
 In particular the role of the entropy regularization parameter is related to the slack parameter $\veps$ of the auction algorithm and it is pointed out that convergence of both algorithms becomes slower, as these parameters approach zero (but small parameters are required for good approximate solutions).
 For the auction algorithm this can provably be remedied by $\veps$-scaling, where the $\veps$ parameter is gradually decreased during optimization.
 Analogously, it is suggested to gradually decrease entropy regularization during the Sinkhorn algorithm to accelerate optimization.
 Consequently, in the following we will also refer to the entropy regularization parameter as $\veps$ and to the gradual reduction scheme as $\veps$-scaling.
-No quantitative analysis of the convergence speed or $\veps$-scaling for the Sinkhorn algorithm is given in \cite{YuilleInvisibleHand1994}.
+The ideas of \cite{YuilleInvisibleHand1994} are refined in \cite{SharifySinkhorn2013}.
+In particular, the latter proves convergence of a modified algorithm with `deformed iterations' where $\veps$ is gradually decreased during the iterations, similar to $\veps$-scaling.
+They show that the primal iterate converges to the unregularized solution if the decrease is sufficiently slow.
+Unfortunately, the number of iterations to reach a given value of $\veps$ increases exponentially, as $\veps$ decreases.
+Thus it is ``mostly interesting from the theoretical point of view'' \cite[p.~8]{SharifySinkhorn2013}.